 DO EXOSOMES CONTAIN DNA?

 The exosomes we use come from mesenchymal stem cells, and do NOT contain DNA.

 Stem cells are the basic building blocks of human tissue.
 They have the ability to repair, rebuild and rejuvenate tissues throughout the body.
 When disease or injury strikes, stem cells set out to facilitate the healing process by differentiating into specialized cells.
 These specialized cells then release healing growth factors in response to the distress cell signal in an injured or pathologic area of the body required for the body’s repair.

 WHERE DO STEM CELLS COME FROM?

 For patients who prefer using stem cells rather than exosomes, we use stem cells derived from the center (“Wharton’s Jelly”) of donated umbilical cords from live births that took place within the United States.
-The company that provides our cells is Predictive Biotech, a company that remains in close communication with the FDA to insure compliance with all applicable regulations.
+At Tribeca Wellness Collective, we only use stem cells and exosome products that are in compliance with FDA guidelines regarding the use of human cell, tissue, or cellular or tissue-based product, as defined in 21 C.F.R. § 1271.3(d).
+Our stem cells are provided by Predictive Biotech, a company that remains in close communication with the FDA to insure compliance with all applicable regulations.